arun786/SpringAllInOne/Documentation/ReadAFileFromExternalPropertyFile.md

 if we have properties files other than application.properties file, we need to follow the following.

-1. In the main application, where @SpringBootApplication is defined, we need to add @PropertySource("classpath:<name of the Property file>")
+1. In the main application, where
+ 	@SpringBootApplication is defined, we need to add
+ 	@PropertySource("classpath:<name of the Property file>") or
+	@PropertySource({"classpath:database.properties","classpath:security.properties"})

 2. where we are referring the file, we will be using @Value, but here the values will be automatically assigned.